 And that's just for missions.
 The regular game gives you the hell that is Sky Babylon Act 2.
 There is fire everywhere (you need to be careful as Sonic, though Blaze can just run right through it) and all of the hardest obstacles are immediately before the end of the stage, and dying more or less resets your score.
 This gets even more difficult when you realize that this stage has an obstacle that kills you instantly, in the form of a zig-zaggy purple line, whether or not you're holding rings, collecting rings, using a shield, or invulnerable.
 In most places this would be less as important as it appears over bottomless pits, but at this point they surround incredibly touch sensitive rising platforms, enemies that both move and shoot, and the usual falling platforms.
 Even getting a good score on this stage is harder, as score and time requirements are harder than the last stage.

-Dino Jungle.
-It feels so out of place, and that egg mission doesn't help...
+Dinosaur Jungle.
+It feels so out of place, and the egg mission doesn't help...

 First, take a level which is literally a giant, bottomless pit, then add some visually interesting platforms, lots of grind rails, strong winds, and for good measure, toss some spiked Air Launchers among regular ones, so that the player has to learn where the lethal ones are, lest they want to see Sonic fall to his doom.
 Finally, add a couple of tricky platforming sections, combine it with a fiddly control scheme, and ta-da!: You have the Levitated Ruin levels from Sonic and the Secret Rings.

-The first Dragon's Lair stage from Sonic and the Black Knight.
+The first Dragon's Lair stage.
 Fall away floors to bottomless pits that are impossible to see coming.
 Endless swarms of enemies whose sole purpose in life is to block all of your attacks and then knock you into said bottomless pits.
 Giant armored titans surrounded by those endless swarms of enemies whose sole purpose in life is to knock you into the bottomless pits.
 Oh, and there's a time limit.